rahul-gaur/BloggersBlog/README.md

-# Blogger's Blog
+# Blogger's Blogs
-Blogger's Blog is a Android based application which is a simple Photo Blogging app.
+Blogger's Blogs is a Android based application which is a simple Photo Blogging app.

 <img src="screenshots/welcomepage.png" alt="Welcome page" title = "Welcome Page"/>

-## what you can do in Blogger's Blog
+## what you can do in Blogger's Blogs
 - You can Post photos you like and want to share.
 - You can like other's Posts.
 - You can comment any post you like.